-Considering the lack of historical company data related to any realized loan losses since its inception, the Company elected to estimate its allowance for credit losses by using a probability-weighted analytical model that considers the likelihood of default and loss-given-default for each individual loan.
-The analytical model incorporates a third-party licensed database with historical loan losses from 1998 to 2019 for over 100,000 commercial real estate loans.
-At the time of adoption of ASU No. 2016-13, in determining its initial allowance for credit losses estimate, the Company employed a third-party licensed macroeconomic forecast that largely reflected management's views at the time and projected a stable overall economic scenario over the reasonable projection period.
-Significant inputs to the Company's estimate of the allowance for credit losses include the reasonable and supportable forecast period and loan specific factors such as DSCR, LTV, remaining contractual loan term, property type and others.
+Considering the lack of historical Company data related to any realized loan losses since its inception, the Company elected to estimate its allowance for credit losses by using a probability-weighted analytical model that considers the likelihood of default and loss-given-default for each individual loan.
+The analytical model incorporates a thirdparty licensed database with historical loan losses from 1998 to 2019 for over 100,000 commercial real estate loans.
+The Company's allowance for credit losses reflects its estimates of the current and future economic conditions that impact the performance of the commercial real estate properties serving as collateral for the Company's loan investments.
+These estimates include unemployment rates, interest rates, price indices for commercial property and other macroeconomic factors impacting the likelihood and magnitude of potential credit losses for the Company's loans during their anticipated term.
+The Company licenses certain macroeconomic financial forecasts from a third-party to inform its view of the potential future impact that broader macroeconomic conditions may have on the performance of its loan portfolio.
+The forecasts are embedded in the licensed analytical model that the Company uses to estimate its allowance for credit losses.
+The Company may use one or more of these forecasts in the process of estimating its allowance for credit losses.
+Selection of these economic forecasts requires significant judgment about future events that, while based on the information available to the Company as of the balance sheet date, are ultimately unknowable with certainty, and the actual economic conditions impacting the Company's portfolio could vary significantly from the estimates the Company made for the periods presented.
+At the time of adoption of ASU No. 2016-13, in determining its initial allowance for credit losses estimate, the Company employed a macroeconomic forecast that largely reflected management's views at the time and projected a stable overall economic scenario over the reasonable projection period.
+Significant inputs to the Company's estimate of the allowance for credit losses include the reasonable and supportable forecast period and loan specific factors such as debt service coverage ratio, or DSCR, loan-to-value, or LTV, remaining contractual loan term, property type and others.
 In addition, the Company also considers relevant loan-specific qualitative factors to estimate its allowance for credit losses.
 In certain instances, for loans with unique risk characteristics, the Company may instead elect to employ different methods to estimate loan losses that also conform to ASU 2016-13 and related guidance.

-Upon adoption of ASU No. 2016-13 on January 1, 2020, based on the Company's loan portfolio, pre-COVID-19 economic environment and management's expectations for future economic and market conditions at the time, the Company recorded an initial allowance for credit losses, as a cumulative-effective adjustment to the cumulative earnings in its consolidated statement of equity, of approximately \$18.5 million, or approximately \$0.34 per share.
+Upon adoption of ASU No. 2016-13 on January 1, 2020, based on the Company's loan portfolio, pre-COVID-19 economic environment and management's expectations for future economic and market conditions at the time, the Company recorded an initial allowance for credit losses, as a cumulative-effective adjustment to the cumulative earnings in its consolidated statements of stockholders' equity, of approximately \$18.5 million, or approximately \$0.34 per share.